what is ouji, aristocrat, & gyaruo?

 They have overlapping elements and communities, but are styled differently.

 Ouji is a style that utilizes androgynous pieces to achieve "playful luxury".
 While its name branches from the term 王子 or "prince", you aren't literally a prince and some people might compare an ouji more to a pirate or some gothic-inspired archetype.
-While "more masculine" than Lolita, it's still a feminine style and women's-based fashion that anyone can wear.
+While "more masculine" than Lolita, it's still a feminine style and women's-focused fashion that anyone can wear.

 Aristocrat is a broadly-encompassing style of antique goth fashion with a Japanese solution.
 It's particularly known for its equally frilly, high-quality construction and textures but tunes into the mature aspects of elegance using blocky and long silhouettes.
 90's Japanese styling is important to what makes J-Aristocrat's flair work, because it does not look the same under a Western style context of antique gothic.